4201VitruvianBots/RapidReact2022/Autos-TODO.md

 - [ ] Test paths on new robot

 ## When comp robot is ready
-- [ ] Test drivetrain code on new robot
+- [x] Test drivetrain code on new robot
+- [x] Test paths on new robot
 - [ ] Test on field